 If you set Auto Fill Prices to TRUE, provide a currency abbreviation and a price for the item.

-See below for example entries, and for the mapping of countries to currencies.
-Enter the price in millionths of the currency base unit.
-If you do not provide a price for each market, the system marks the row as having an error.
+See below for example entries, and for the mapping of countries/regions to currencies.
+Enter the price in millionths of the currency base unit, without decimals.
+For example, a unit price of 1 USD should be entered as

 |IAP Type||Consumable or Entitlement||Enter the IAP type.
 If this field is blank or invalid, the system marks the row as having an error.
 Note that the value is case sensitive, and Subscription is not supported.|

 The following example shows a price entry, when Auto Fill Prices is set to FALSE: